nation3/law/contracts/JudgeContract.linked.md

 In case of minor breach Judge will be stripped of all their functions, removed from the Judges Multisig, and [%Minor Breach Slashing Percentage] of their collateral will be taken away.
 The following constitute a minor breach of contract:

 ### Inactivity
-Judge shall make a Reasonable Effort to participate in resolving disputes, both by engaging in the Evidence Submission process and by signing transactions in the Judges Multisig.
+Judge shall make a Reasonable Effort to participate in resolving disputes, both by engaging in the Dispute Resolution Process and by signing transactions in the Judges Multisig.
 Not signing one transaction in the Judges Multisig for two months will be considered minor breach of contract.

 ### Outcome submission in appealed disputes
 Judge shall not submit a new outcome for a dispute while a previous outcome is in the appeal period.